Step 1 - Open an image uploader

 - Mobile Fallback Images for background videos

-- Banner or background images in the Style Editor
+- Banner or background images

-Click Getty Images in the image uploader.
+- Image Blocks - Click Search For Image in the image uploader.

 Step 2 - Find an image

 Select one item at a time for Sort By and Image Family.
 All other sections support filtering by multiple criteria.
+Choose from the following options:

 - Sort By - Best Match, Most Popular, Newest